Chrishoney/dotfiles/README.md

 `./makelinks.py --backup <ext> <os>`

-This will backup any existing files listed below under "Included files" in the folder they are located in.
-Files will be named 'filename.<ext>' The original files are deleted after the backups are created.
+This will backup any existing files that would be deleted by a wipe.
+Files will be named 'filename.<ext>' inside ~/.
+After the files are backed up, they are deleted and the symlinks are created.

 Note: If the existing dotfiles are symlinks, no backups will be made, and the old symlinks will be silently removed.